-1 Shipments in Czech Republic include cigarettes and other tobacco products such as cigarillos, tobacco for make-your-own cigarettes (0.73 g is equivalent to 1 cigarette) and volume tobacco for make-your-own cigarettes (0.60 g is equivalent to 1 cigarette), as well as heated tobacco units).
+1 Shipments in Czech Republic include cigarettes and other tobacco products such as cigarillos, tobacco for make-your-own cigarettes (0.73 g is equivalent to 1 cigarette) and volume tobacco for make-your-own cigarettes (0.60 g is equivalent to 1 cigarette), as well as heated tobacco units.
 Shipments in Slovakia include cigarettes and heated tobacco units.
+Heated tobacco units is the term we use to refer to heated tobacco consumables, which include HEETS, TEREA, as well as the KT&G' licensed brands, Fiit.